 Official admission to the Breech School of Business Administration is required to enroll in any upperdivision course (numbered 300 or 400) with prefixes of ACCT, ECON, FINC, MGMT or MKTG.
 To be admitted to the Breech School of Business Administration, a student must:

-- 1. Be officially admitted to Drury University. - 2.
-Declare a major by completing a Declaration of Major/Minor/Advisor form. - 3.
-Read and sign the Breech Student Honor Code - 4.
+- 1.Be officially admitted to Drury University. - 2.
+Declare a major by completing a Declaration of Major/Advisor form. - 3.Read and sign the Breech Student Honor Code - 4.
 Complete at least 42 hours of college-level credit, including a minimum of 12 credit hours at Drury University. - 5.
 Complete all of the following preparatory courses (or their transfer equivalents) with a minimum grade of "C-":

-ACCT 209 Principles of Accounting GSTU 210 Desktop Applications
+ACCT 209 Principles of Accounting CISQ 263 Introduction to Data Analytics

+GSTU 210 Desktop Applications

 ECON 210 Principles of Microeconomics

 ECON 211 Principles of Macroeconomics

-MATH 201 Mathematics for Social Sciences

 MATH 227 Introduction to Statistics

-MGMT 250 Management Information Systems